[NIKON D5, Sigma 120.0-300.0 mm f/2.8 Sport + TC-2001 2X Converter, Mode = Aperture Priority, ISO 8000, 1/4000, ƒ/5.6, (35mm = 440)]

 I first started shooting college football when I was a student at East Carolina University.

-Back then I was just trying to get a good action photo.
-I would shoot sports for newspapers, Associated Press, Wire Services and for Georgia Tech.
+Back then, I was trying to get a good action photo.
+I would shoot sports for newspapers, Associated Press, Wire Services, and Georgia Tech.

-I was either looking for the play of the game, or the reaction to it.
+I was either looking for the game’s play or the reaction to it.

 Shooting for Georgia Tech is public relations and not journalism.
 I was essentially advertising the school for Georgia Tech.